KCtt457/us-birth-rates-decline/README.md

   - fig2e_replication.R
   - fig5_replication.R

-To reproduce the paper, run paper.Rmd found at outputs/paper/paper.Rmd.
+To reproduce the paper, knit to pdf paper.Rmd found at outputs/paper/paper.Rmd.

 To replicate a figure, run the corresponding R file stored in replication/scripts/fig{number}\_replication.R.
 The output will be saved as an image in replication/plots/figure{number}.png .